 Alexander Lane Internship

 Alexander Lane was born in pre-Civil War Mississippi.
-His mother, a slave, sent him north with a Union Army Colonel with the promise of an education.
-He was raised on a farm in Southern Illinois and in 1876 became the first African-American male student at what was then called Southern Illinois Normal University.
+His mother, a slave, sent him north with a Union Army colonel with the promise of an education.
+He was raised on a farm in Southern Illinois, and in 1876 became the first African-American male student graduate at what was then called Southern Illinois Normal University.

 Lane became an educator, serving as the first principal of Carbondale’s East Side School for Negroes, which later became Attucks School.
 He moved to Chicago, where he graduated from Rush Medical College in 1895 and was appointed as the Cook County assistant physician.

 In 1906, he was elected to the Illinois House of Representatives, making him just the ninth African-American elected to the state legislature.
 He was re-elected in 1908.
 Lane died on November 13, 1911, and is buried in Carbondale.